Listen To Bedrock

 Station O

-At Oldchruch Hospital, a sort of radio service of sorts when the late Reverend Norman ‘broadcast’ services from the hospital chapel, the service known as “Station O“, It’s not clear when the Station O began its broadcasts, however the service ceased in 1980 when the reverend retired.
+Known as “Station O,” It’s not clear when the Station O began its broadcasts, however the service ceased in 1980 when the reverend retired.

 Oldchurch Radio

-In 1996 volunteers of Hospital Radio 174 agreed to close and reopen the service as Oldchurch Radio, following the closure of Rush Green Hospital.
+In 1996, the volunteers of Hospital Radio 174 agreed to close the service and relaunch as Oldchurch Radio, following the closure of Rush Green Hospital

 Oldchurch Radio closed in 2002 to form Bedrock.